doctore/Spring5Microservices/README.md

 * **util/converter** to translate from entities to dtos and vice versa.

 Using **Hazelcast** for that purpose, this microservice provides functionality to banned users temporally.
-That is the way we can use to disable any JWT active token related with a user we just disabled in database (through admin web page or similar tool). `UserController` resource provides the required web services.
+That is the way we can use to disable any JWT active token related with a user we just disabled in database (through admin web page or similar tool).
+[UserController](https://github.com/doctore/Spring5Microservices/blob/master/pizza-service/src/main/java/com/pizza/controller/UserController.java) class provides the required web services.
 <br><br>

 ### order-service